An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Abstract

 \section{Abstract}

-We consider discrete-time plants that interact with their controllers via fixed discrete alphabet sets in the absence of exogenous inputs.
-For this class of systems, we propose a general procedure for constructing a sequence of finite state approximate models starting from finite length sequences of input and output signal pairs.
-We show that the proposed construction satisfies desirable properties of $\rho/\mu$ approximations, thus leading to nominal deterministic finite state machine models that can be used in certified-by-design controller synthesis.
-We also show that the proposed construction satisfies a relevant `completeness' property, and we conclude with directions for future work.
+We consider discrete-time plants that interact with their controllers via fixed discrete alphabets.
+For this class of systems, and in the absence of exogenous inputs, we propose a general, conceptual procedure for constructing a sequence of finite state approximate models starting from finite length sequences of input and output signal pairs.
+We explicitly derive conditions under which the proposed construct, used in conjunction with a particular generalized structure, satisfies desirable properties of $\rho/\mu$ approximations thereby leading to nominal deterministic finite state machine models that can be used in certified-by-design controller synthesis.
+We also show that the cardinality of the minimal disturbance alphabet that can be used in this setting equals that of the sensor output alphabet.
+Finally, we show that the proposed construct satisfies a relevant semi-completeness property.